Meloyg/Concert-Booking-Service/Organisation.md

 - Nancy Zhong (nancy111573)
     - Implemented `Performer` and `Concert` domain, and edited other domain classes to pass initial database set up.
 Implemented first version of post `booking`, `concerts/{id}` and `performers/{id}` endpoints.
 Helped in `subscribe` and `login` endpoints.
     - Participated in group meetings as well as individual coding sections.
 - Alex Cao (Alex-Beep-Cao)
+    - Create domain files, implemented some methods in `ConcertMapper` and `PerformerMapper`.
+Implemented `Seats` and `subscribe` endpoints.
+Discussed with teammates about other endpoints also try to implemented `Booking` endpoints in own branch.
+    - Participated in group meetings as well as individual coding sections.

 ## Description